-“I’ve always wanted to do something where I helped people, and I was convinced by osteopathy after seeing an osteopath for headaches myself.
+“I’ve always wanted to do something where I helped people.
+I was convinced by osteopathy after seeing an osteopath for headaches myself.
 I loved how hands-on it is, and how the treatment was very personal and tailored to me.
 Being able to improve someone’s quality of life – which most of us take for granted – can be so impactful.
 People can be so grateful and appreciative even for the smallest things when they’re not feeling their best.
-And, the job is never boring!
-Working with different people, personalities and conditions definitely keeps you on your toes and thinking outside the box.
-And of course being able to chat to lovely people all day is a plus and makes the day to day very enjoyable.”
+And the job is never boring!
+Working with different people, personalities and conditions keeps you on your toes and thinking outside the box.
+Of course, being able to chat to lovely people is a plus and makes the day to day very enjoyable.”

 Back in Health Osteopathy

-“I have a genuine passion for helping people get the most out of their bodies without the need for drugs or surgery.
+“At Back in Health, we acknowledge that there are many variables in each patient’s case that requires individually customised care, not a cookie-cutter approach.
+With a genuine passion for helping people get the most out of their bodies without the need for drugs or surgery, we have armed ourselves with a multitude of techniques and services to achieve the best outcome for every patient.
 The human body has an innate capacity for self-regulation and health.
-As holistic health professionals, we are simply removing the obstacles and restoring the body to optimal health.
-This then sets in motion the body’s natural healing process, and the body gets stronger and healthier on its own.
-That’s the most rewarding part of this job – physically being able to see improvement to patients’ health and fitness.”
+We are simply removing the obstacles and setting in motion the body’s natural healing process, so the body gets stronger and healthier on its own.
+The most rewarding part of this job is physically being able to see improvement to patients’ health and fitness.”

 Singapore Headache & Migraine Clinic